3DStreet/3dstreet-docs/blog/2023-12-15-mozilla-hubs-and-3dstreet.md

 I’ve been a long time user of Hubs, but never customized it.
 During the pandemic our small but mighty marketing team at Bitmovin got Oculus Quest headsets and used Hubs for internal meetings.
 We had the most fun when interacting in a custom virtual space that a 3D artist helped us create, bespoke for a virtual conference that we eventually hosted open to the public.

 ## Project Strategy
 During user testing we hear that a primary value of VR or AR headset visualization is gaining an instant spatial understanding of a scene and proposed civil infrastructure projects.
 When collaborating remotely on project designs, it can be time consuming for engineers and planning professionals to take 2D screen grabs, make markups, send back via email, and then still expect users to maintain that spatial reference to make use of the feedback.
-What if both users could be in the same 3D reference space and communicate with each other in realtime?
+What if both users could be in the same 3D reference space and communicate with each other in real-time?

 We’d like to provide the users an option of exporting their 3DStreet scene to have a live conversation with other users they invite.
 They may not have VR headsets, so supporting a wide range of devices is key.